The Mutt E-Mail Client

 General Info

 Mutt is a small but very powerful text-based mail client for Unix operating systems.
-The current stable public release version is 1.4.2.3; the current development release version is 1.5.17.
+The current stable public release version is 2.2.16.
 For more information, see the following:

 Features